Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

-1E~1547.0$-$5408 is a radio-loud magnetar with a spin-period of 2.07\,s \cite{Camilo2007}.
-Following its 2007 discovery, it underwent a major outburst on 2008 October 3 \cite{Israel2010}, during which time its radio emission became highly sporadic.
-This was soon followed by largest outburst seen to date in this magnetar on 2009 January 22 \cite{Bernardini2011}, which displayed similar characteristics to the 2020 April outburst of SGR~1935$+$2154.
-Hundreds of hard X-ray/soft gamma-ray bursts were detected \cite{Mereghetti2009, Kaneko2010, Savchenko2010, vanderHorst2012}, along with a factor of $> 1000$ increase in soft X-ray flux \cite{Scholz2011} and an emergent hard X-ray spectral component \cite{Enoto2010, Dib2012, Kuiper2012}.
+1E~1547.0$-$5408 is a 2.07\,s spin-period pulsar that belongs to the rare class of radio-loud magnetars, neutron stars that are thought to be powered by the untwisting and decay of their ultra-strong magnetic fields \cite{Duncan1992, Paczynski1992}.
+These objects have long been proposed to be the central engines of FRBs \cite{Bailes2022, Zhang2023}, an idea supported by the detection of an extraordinarily luminous radio burst from the Galactic magnetar SGR~1935$+$2154 in 2020 April \cite{CHIME2020b, Bochenek2020}.
+1E~1547.0$-$5408 has been extensively monitored by Murriyang, the 64\,m Parkes radio telescope, following its 2007 discovery \cite{Camilo2008, Halpern2008, Lower2023a}.
+It underwent a major outburst on 2008 October 3 \cite{Israel2010}, which was quickly followed by the largest outburst seen to date in this magnetar on 2009 January 22 \cite{Bernardini2011}.
+Hundreds of hard X-ray/soft gamma-ray bursts were detected \cite{Mereghetti2009, Kaneko2010, Savchenko2010, vanderHorst2012}, along with a factor of $> 1000$ increase in soft X-ray flux \cite{Scholz2011} and an emergent hard X-ray component \cite{Enoto2010, Dib2012, Kuiper2012}.
 As with the 2008 October and recent 2022 April outbursts \cite{Lower2023a}, the radio flux of 1E~1547.0$-$5408 was highly variable over the months after the 2009 outburst.
-Two bright, broadband radio bursts with a potential X-ray counterpart were detected during a period of radio silence on 2009 February 3 \cite{Israel2021}.
-This mirroring of the high- and low-energy behavior of SGR~1935$+$2154 motivated searches for additional FRB-like behavior.
+Two bright, broadband radio bursts with a potential X-ray counterpart were detected during one of these periods of radio silence on 2009 February 3 \cite{Israel2021}.